greenelab/czi-rfa/proposal.md

 #### Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.

 The HCA's partnership with the Immunological Genome Project (immgenH) will provide single-cell gene expression-based immunocyte phenotyping at an unprecedented resolution.
-A compendium comprised of bulk gene expression data from autoimmune/rheumatic diseases is exceptionally well-suited for the biologically-motivated evaluation (e.g., benchmarking) of these immunocyte data.
+A compendium comprised of bulk gene expression data from autoimmune/rheumatic diseases is exceptionally well-suited to evaluating the disease relevance of these immunocyte data.
 The _objective of this aim_ is to build and share real and simulated benchmark datasets to evaluate the quality of the cell-type-specific signatures.
 This will allow CZI to evaluate techniques, including VAEs and other methods, for defining cell-type-specific expression signatures from the HCA's single-cell datasets by measuring their ability to decompose bulk, whole-tissue autoimmune/rheumatic disease data.

 We will generate simulated bulk datasets drawn from purified cell lineages by combining the purified cell expression data at different proportions.
 We will also build a multi-tissue autoimmune/rheumatic disease compendium from existing public data of bulk tissues.
-We have curated a relevant set of datasets to date of more than 12,000 samples.
+We have curated a relevant set of datasets that contain more than 12,000 samples.
 This compendium includes samples from patients with systemic lupus erythematosus (SLE), sarcoidosis, and inflammatory bowel disorders among many other diseases.
-This compendium will have desirable properties for evaluating single-cell data-derived signatures, as it will allow us to evaluate cell type proportions and phenotypes based on a body of previous literature.
+This compendium will allow us to evaluate single-cell data-derived signatures in the context of cell type proportions and phenotypes based on a body of previous literature.
-For instance, we expect to detect higher proportions of activated macrophages in lupus nephritis samples as compared to controls [@doi:10.4049/jimmunol.1103031].
+For instance, we expect to detect higher proportions of activated macrophages in lupus nephritis samples than controls [@doi:10.4049/jimmunol.1103031].

 We will produce bulk compendia (simulated and real data) that will enable HCA participants (methods developers, RNA-seq assay developers) to directly compare approaches where we expect their most immediate translational impact: application to existing datasets to explain disease-relevant phenomena via a single-cell perspective.

 ### Proposal for evaluation and dissemination.

 We will apply methods that produce low-dimensional representations including VAEs (Aim 1) and other methods to HCA-produced single cell transcriptomes.
-These low-dimensional representations will be used in evaluations to test latent space arithmetic and relevance to disease.
+We will test these low-dimensional representations via latent space arithmetic and relevance to disease.
-Source code that reproducibly generates these models will be released via GitHub as it is developed, and we may produce a manuscript on the topic.
+Source code that generates low-dimensional models will be released via GitHub, and we may produce a manuscript on the topic.
-Models will be disseminated via periodic release on Zenodo or a similar platform.
+Models and datasets will be disseminated via periodic release on Zenodo or a similar platform.

 #### Evaluate the extent to which low-dimensional representations enable latent space arithmetic in the HCA.